JohnGiorgi/Alfred/readme.md

 ## Changelog <a name = 'change-log'></a>

-**Latest commit**: Reorganized/simplified the directory structure of the project.
+**Latest commit**: Added the ability to set light colors.
+Try "Set bedroom lights green"